satishadhikari07/satishadhikari07.github.io/_pages/personalife.md

 permalink: /life/
 ---

 When I’m not working, you’ll find me exploring nature through hiking and adventure, capturing moments with my camera, or diving into a good book.
-These things fueled my interest and curosity.

 <h1>Hiking Clips</h1>
 <div class="image-grid">